 Bicycles, Skateboards, and Other Modes of Transportation

-Skateboards, skates, and scooters may be brought into the Library, but may not be ridden or used in the building or near Library entrances.
+Powered scooters are not permitted in the Library.
+Skateboards and skates may be brought into the Library, but may not be ridden or used in the building or near Library entrances.
 They must be stored out of the way of traffic when in the building.
 Assistive devices for persons with disabilities or injuries are exempt.

 The University of California prohibits the use, possession, charging, or storage of hoverboards in any of its buildings, including the UCSB University Library, per the University Hoverboard Policy.